Go directly to the source (the creditor) to dispute inaccurate credit report items.

 You have a right to dispute the accuracy of information on your credit report with the company that reported the information.
 If you send a letter disputing such information, the company that provided the information to a consumer reporting agency (including original creditors and debt collectors) must investigate.

-Direct Dispute Rule
+How the Direct Dispute Rule Works

-The Direct Dispute Rule gives consumers the power to dispute directly with the furnishers of the information in their credit reports rather than disputing only with the credit bureaus.
-Formerly, the furnisher of information to the credit bureaus were only required to respond directly to the credit bureaus after the consumer submitted a credit dispute.
+Consumers have the power to dispute directly with the creditors that report to the credit bureaus rather than using the dispute process with the credit bureaus.
+Formerly, creditors were only required to respond directly to the credit bureaus after the consumer submitted a credit dispute.
 Oftentimes no investigation was conducted addressing the consumer’s dispute.

 The dispute must be verified as accurate, corrected or deleted from the credit reports.
 The rule also forces the furnisher of information to review all documentation and proof the consumer submits along with their dispute.